F5Networks/f5-aws-cloudformation/supported/autoscale/ltm/via-dns/1nic/existing-stack/payg/README.md

 ## Important configuration notes
+ - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
+See the [the version matrix](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md) for details and applicable templates.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
 For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
  - All of the BIG-IP VE members in the cluster are active and process traffic.
 See [Detailed Clustering Information](#detailed-clustering-information).
  - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.